mattrussi/gitlab-com-runbooks/docs/kube/k8s-sts-snapshot.md

 - Is there any other cleanup concerns we need to be aware of?
 Such as removing the snapshots afterwards?
 - Does this procedure confuse Helm? (for example, does help add some metadata to the StatefulSet objects)

+Examples of when this procedure might be useful:
+- regular backup and restore of StatefulSet Apps (e.g. Redis or Postgres)
+- prepare a rollback procedure for an update to a StatefulSet App (e.g. Prometheus)

 ## Procedure for taking snapshots of statefulsets

 1. Go to GCP console and take snapshot of all volumes